Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

-As we can see the upper bound in \eqref{eq:th1-A12} is written in terms of the genie response $\zeta_{\T_k}$.
+As we can see the upper bound in \eqref{eq:th1-A12} is written in terms of the expert response $\zeta_{\T_k}$.
 In order to obtain an expression which has the same form as the one in \eqref{eq:th1-2.5} we need to average out this random variable.
 We note

 with the last equality being true because the ratio is deterministic.
 Consider the last expectation separately.
-Again, we observe the existence of the indicator $\ind{z_{t_k}=1}$ which allows us to write
+Because of the existence of the indicator $\ind{z_{t_k}=1}$ we can write

-where in the first equation we used the properties stated in Remark\,\ref{rem:3} according to which all indicators are measurable with respect to $\{\cZ_{t_k}^{k-1},z_{t_k}=1\}$, hence they can be positioned outside the inner expectation which gives rise to the conditional probability.
+According to Remark\,\ref{rem:3} all indicators are $\{\cZ_{t_k}^{k-1},z_{t_k}=1\}$-measurable and this allowed us in the first equation to position them outside the inner expectation which resulted in the conditional probability.
 For the second equation we used \eqref{eq:lem2-3}.
-Substituting in \eqref{eq:th1-A13} we obtain
+Substituting into \eqref{eq:th1-A13} we obtain